computationalgeography/paper_2021_routing/README.md

 This repository contains a version of the LUE environmental modelling framework as used in our 2021 manuscript, as well as example scripts and other files used in the preparation of that manuscript.
-We try to provide all information needed for others to be able to rerun experiments and reproduce results on similar platforms.
+We try to provide all information needed for others to be able to rerun experiments and reproduce results on similar platforms, but it is unlikely that the scripts in this repository will work unchanged.
 Feel free to contact the corresponding author [Kor de Jong](mailto:k.dejong1@uu.nl) in case you have questions.

 - De Jong, K., TODO,
   TODO